shrinehub-keeper/probingedd/README.md

 The core Z80/VDP/PSG emulation in `components/smsplus` is untouched and hardware-agnostic; only the ESP32-CAM-specific glue in `components/smsplus-esp32`, `components/gamepad-hal`, `components/mjpeg-stream`, `components/board-esp32cam` and `main/` changed.

+## WARNING!

+I've tested this with Sonic Triple Trouble, and it is not good **AT ALL** (EIGHT FPS).
+But hey, all of that is cuz of the wifi streaming.
+And at least it runs (good enough for a PoC ig)

 ### Hardware